ubuntu/yaru/README.md

 ### Removing Suru

 To remove Suru, simply run: `make uninstall` or, depending on whether or not you installed it with superuser priveleges: `sudo make uninstall-root`

+## Support

+The development of Suru is, in part, supported by [Patreon](http://patreon.com/snwh/), your patronage is much appreciated. &#x1F60A;